Ansh7899/Ansh7899/README.md

 ## Hi, I am Ansh Kumar Gupta <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> it's nice to meet you

 I am a senior year student at Amity University, Noida.
-I have built some projects using Java.
-I am interested in developement and machine learning.
+I have built some projects using MERN Syack, Python, Java.
+I am interested in development and machine learning.
 Looking forward to do projects under collaborations.I love doing competetive programming too.

  Fun Facts:
 -  Open to collaborate on projects that are using MERN Stack.